trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ## Limitations

-Depending on the version of Puppet being used, the `compliance_map()` function may not be able to precisely determine where the function has been called and a best guess may be provided.
+Depending on the version of Puppet being used, the `compliance_markup::compliance_map()` function may not be able to precisely determine where the function has been called and a best guess may be provided.

 ## Development